Clarence Spencer

 Clarence Grenville Spencer (5 August 1909 – 1979) was an English footballer who played in the Football League for Port Vale, Barrow and Carlisle United.

 Career

-Spencer played for Butler's Hill and was on Birmingham's books, though without appearing for the first team, before joining Second Division side Port Vale in June 1930.
-After making his debut at the Old Recreation Ground in a 2–0 win over Swansea Town on 11 October 1930, he became a first team regular.
+Spencer played for Butler's Hill and was on Birmingham's books, though without appearing for the first-team, before joining Second Division side Port Vale in June 1930.
+After making his debut at the Old Recreation Ground in a 2–0 win over Swansea Town on 11 October 1930, he became a first-team regular.
 He scored his first goal in the Football League seven days later, in a 3–0 win over Reading at Elm Park.
 However, after breaking an ankle on 26 January 1931, in a 3–1 home defeat to Everton, he lost his place to Dennis Izon and failed to win it back upon his recovery.
-He played just four games the next season and was given a free transfer in May 1932.
+He played just four games the next season.
+He was given a free transfer in May 1932.
 He moved on to Norwich City, Barrow and Carlisle United.